DiogoGoncalves35/ESP32-S2-Air-Quality-Board/README.md

 ### Home Assistant

 It supports Home Assistant via HA MQTT Auto Discovery,  there is no need to integrate this device via web interface or yaml code, it's a faster solution to integrate devices.
-The microcontroler sends TVOC, eCO2 and AQI values, and also a "On" message.
+The microcontroller sends TVOC, eCO2 and AQI values, and also a "On" message.
 Values are send every 15 seconds and if there is no value recevied 35 seconds after the last, HA assumes that the device is offline.

 <img src="/Images/HA-MQTT.png">